Launch of Four-Nation tournament a landmark development for Indian women's football | Goal.com

 Launch of Four-Nation tournament a landmark development for Indian women's football

-With the group-stage exit of the men’s team at the AFC (Asian Football Confederation) Asian Cup, it is their women’s counterpart who have been drawing attention of late with their recent friendly victories over Hong Kong.
+With the group-stage exit of the men’s team at the AFC (Asian Football Confederation) Asian Cup, it is their women’s counterpart who has been drawing the attention of late with their recent friendly victories over Hong Kong and Indonesia.

-Maymol Rocky and her side are now in Indonesia for a similar exercise as they sharpen their preparations for the second round of qualifiers for the 2020 Tokyo Olympic games.
+Maymol Rocky and her side are now in Indonesia for as they sharpen their preparations for the second round of qualifiers for the 2020 Tokyo Olympic games.

 It is the first time in history that India’s eves have managed to progress to round two of the Olympic qualifiers after they finished second behind Myanmar in the first stage.